 There's no shortage of unique and amazing things to do in Colombia, including activities and attractions for all ages and budgets.

-While the country's tourism industry has matured in the last ten years, industrious Colombians and expats consistently launch new businesses to guide and support travelers.
+While the country's tourism industry has matured in recent years, industrious Colombians and expats consistently launch new businesses to guide and support travelers.

 Despite the security improvements, street theft is still a common problem in major cities like Cartagena, Medellin, and Bogota.